On (4,2)-Choosable Graphs

-Let $G_0 = G' - V(P') = G - V(P)$, and let $w,z$ be the neighbors of $v'_1, v'_3$ in $G_0$, respectively.
-Since $G'$ is $\ab{4m}{2m}$-choosable, Lemma~\ref{lem:abstract} says there is a proper $(L':2m)$-colouring $\phi$ of $G_0$ such that $\dam(\phi(w), \phi(z); B,Y,Z,3) \leq 2m$.
-By the construction of $(B,Y,Z)$ together with Lemma~\ref{lem:hatsum} and Lemma~\ref{lem:trivbound}, this implies Applying Lemma~\ref{lem:abstract} in the other direction, we see that $G$ is $\ab{L}{2m}$-colourable.
+Applying Lemma~\ref{lem:trivbound} in the first case and Lemma~\ref{lem:hatsum} in the second, we obtain Applying Lemma~\ref{lem:abstract} in the other direction, we see that $G$ is $\ab{L}{2m}$-colourable.
 Since $L$ was arbitrary, $G$ is $\ab{4m}{2m}$-choosable. \end{proof} \begin{proof}[Proof of Theorem~\ref{thm:weakvoigt}] There are only finitely many bipartite $3$-choosable-critical graphs which are minimal with respect to the reduction of Lemma~\ref{lem:p5}.
 In particular, all such graphs have at most $14$ vertices, the largest such graph being $\Theta_{5,5,5}$.
+Let $f$ be the function given by Theorem~\ref{thm:atv}, and let $\fmax = \max\{f(n) \st n \leq 14\}$.

-Applying Theorem~\ref{thm:atv}, we obtain a number $f(14)$ such that if $k/4$ is divisible by all numbers up to $f(n)$, then all minimal bipartite $3$-choosable-critical graphs are $\ab{4k}{2k}$ choosable.
-In particular, fixing the smallest such $k$ and applying Lemma~\ref{lem:p5}, we see that all bipartite $3$-choosable-critical graphs are $\ab{4mk}{2mk}$-choosable for all $m$. \end{proof}
+By Theorem~\ref{thm:atv}, if $k/4$ is divisible by all numbers up to $\fmax$, then all minimal bipartite $3$-choosable-critical graphs are $\ab{4k}{2k}$ choosable.
+In particular, fixing the smallest such $k$ and applying Lemma~\ref{lem:p5}, we see that all bipartite $3$-choosable-critical graphs are $\ab{4km}{2km}$-choosable for all $m$. \end{proof}